mercadoalex/-randomWordsAndMatches/README.md

 ## Description

+I this file we are fetching a random word API
+For testing I used Jasmine, unitl know there is only 1 spec.
+And finally the docker is included, the internal and extrenal port defined is `8081`.

 ## Setup
 This project consist on a server.js main file and several modules required.
 There are two options the run this project, based on the Dockerfile provide build the Docker image with the command: